yaproxy/yap/README.md

 ## Configuration

-Yap supports multiple format configuration file such as `toml`, `yaml` and so on.
+Yap supports multiple format configuration files such as `toml`, `yaml` and so on.

 ### Section - default